sanyacastor/sam-hopkins-11ty/src/projects/mashup-the-archive.md

 ---
 id: 1SrrztD0Hmih1NLS0u319
 title: Mashup the Archive
-customTitle: Mashup the Archive - Introduction
+customTitle: Mashup the Archive - Introduction - Sam Hopkins and Nadine Siegert
 dates: "2015"
-link: "Originally published in Sam Hopkins and Nadine Siegert (eds), Mashup the Archive.
-Revolver, Berlin: 2017"
+link: ""
 collaborators: Nadine Siegert
 cardDescription: A series of festivals and exhibitions with Africa-based artists in residence dedicated to activating the archive of the Iwalewahaus